Dragonflares/The-Dragon-Heresy/lib/README.md

 So many that you need to structure and split your code.

-The ususal structure for a plugin should be this one:
+The usual structure for a plugin should be this one:

 ```
 MyPlugin/